automl/DeepCAVE/docs/plugins/configuration_footprint.rst

 Configuration Footprint
 =======================

-The Configuration Footprint plugin helps you explore how thoroughly the optimizer has explored your configuration space and view its preferences during the run.
-You can generate and cache these insights by clicking the `Process` button.
+This plugin helps you explore how thoroughly the optimizer has explored your configuration space and view its preferences during the run.

 This plugin is capable of answering following questions: